formatjs/formatjs/docs/Upgrade-Guide.md

 ### Placeholder argument syntax change

 Placeholder argument can no longer have `-` (e.g: `this is a {placeholder-var}` is invalid but `this is a {placeholder_var}` is).

+## Testing

+We've removed `IntlProvider.getChildContext` for testing and now you can use `createIntl` to create a standalone `intl` object outside of React and use that for testing purposes.
+See [Testing with React Intl](#testing-with-react-intl.md) for more details.